jamesclair/thoughtful-robotic-package-dispatcher/README.md

 - **SPECIAL**: packages that are either heavy or bulky can't be handled automatically.
 - **REJECTED**: packages that are **both** heavy and bulky are rejected.

+## Running

+`python main.py`

+Note: This will run a few tests for expected results and edge cases.
+You'll need to add your own calls or tests to the bottom of main to test further as I ran out of time to add input support.